TEAM, INC. Receives Continued - GuruFocus.com

 SUGAR LAND, Texas, Nov.
-04, 2022 (GLOBE NEWSWIRE) -- TEAM, INC. (“TEAM” or the “Company”) (: TISI) today announced that on November 2, 2022 it received written notice from the New York Stock Exchange (“”) that the Company is not in compliance with the continued listing standards set forth in Rule 802.01C of the Listed Company Manual that requires listed companies to maintain an average closing share price of at least $1.00 over a consecutive 30 trading-day period (the “Notice”).
+04, 2022 (GLOBE NEWSWIRE) -- TEAM, INC. (“TEAM” or the “Company”) (NYSE: TISI) today announced that on November 2, 2022 it received written notice from the New York Stock Exchange (“NYSE”) that the Company is not in compliance with the continued listing standards set forth in Rule 802.01C of the NYSE Listed Company Manual that requires listed companies to maintain an average closing share price of at least $1.00 over a consecutive 30 trading-day period (the “Notice”).

-The rules require the Company to notify the , within 10 business days of receipt of the Notice, of its intent to cure this deficiency.
-The Company has six months following the receipt of the Notice to cure the deficiency and regain compliance.
-TEAM can regain compliance at any time during the six-month cure period if, on the last trading day of any calendar month during the cure period, its common stock has a closing price of at least $1.00 and an average closing price of at least $1.00 over the 30 consecutive trading-day period ending on the last trading day of that month.

 The Notice does not affect the Company’s business operations, or its Securities and Exchange Commission reporting requirements, and does not conflict with or trigger any violation under the Company’s material debt agreements.